 A simple machine

-A bollard sunk into the ground creates one of physics’ most simple machines: the class one lever.
+Common security bollards are made of steel pipes filled with concrete.
+When such a bollard is sunk into the ground it creates one of physics’ most simple machines: the class one lever.
 This lever changes the direction of the force by pivoting around a fulcrum.
 When a bollard is sunk into the substrate, the ground becomes the fulcrum.
 The bollard, impacted, will begin to pivot around the lip of ground.
 The buried part of the bollard pushes back against the concrete and earth surrounding it, attempting to “lift” all the earth in the opposite direction.
 If dug deep enough, anchored in stable substrate, it will be unable to shift.

 The nature of the substrate and the depth of the bollard both contribute to how well the bollard can receive and distribute impact forces.
 The effectiveness of the lever is constrained, however, by the strength of the materials.

 A lever can shear or fail when stressed.
 Archimedes said of levers, “Give me a place to stand and I shall move the world”—but this good place to stand would not be enough to do the job.
 Archimedes would also need a lever made of a material strong enough to stay unbending under its own weight, and then additionally the mass of the Earth.
 On a much smaller scale, it’s the same with bollards: there is a point at which creating a longer bollard sunk more deeply into the ground will not help the bollard’s stopping power because the materials will not withstand the impact force.

 However, many security bollards are made of steel, and steel is a very strong material.
 In most well-engineered bollard installations, it’s not the bollard that will fail.
 Rather, it’s the fulcrum.
 The bollard pushes against the ground opposite the impact, and that ground must also withstand the force of the impact.
 For bollards, that’s the concrete at or near the surface of the installation.

 Steel vs. concrete